 This workshop is for you if you:

--- Need to implement exploratory factor analysis and/or confirmatory factor analysis, and want to ensure you’re conducting and interpreting your analysis well.
+- Need to implement exploratory factor analysis and/or principal component analysis, and want to ensure you’re conducting and interpreting your analysis well.

--- Have conducted principal component analysis models in the past with help, and are confused by all the conflicting information you’ve encountered regarding the differences with principal axis factoring analysis.
+- Have conducted principal component analysis models in the past with help, and are confused by all the conflicting information and rules of thumb you’ve encountered.
 Now, you’d like to understand it once and for all.

--- Are preparing to defend your dissertation and want to thoroughly understand your PCA, EFA, or CFA so you can answer the questions.
+- Are preparing to defend your dissertation in the social sciences and want to thoroughly understand your PCA or EFA, so you can answer the questions.

 It is NOT for you if you:

--- Already run and thoroughly understand principal component analysis and factor analysis, including both exploratory factor analysis and confirmatory factor analysis.
+- Already run and thoroughly understand principal component analysis and factor analysis.

 How Does It Work?

-In addition to the four webinar sessions, you’ll also meet with your instructor for four additional Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.
+On the following Wednesday, you’ll meet with your instructor for a live webinar-based Q&A session where you can get assistance with workshop concepts, deepen your knowledge, and clarify any questions.

-All 4 Workshop Sessions and 4 Q&A Sessions Are Recorded for Your Convenience.
+All 4 Q&A Sessions Are Recorded for Your Convenience.